Five Easy Vegetables to Grow

 Harvesting

 Pick individual leaves as soon as they are big enough to use, leaving the rest to grow on.
-You should be able to make several cuttings before the plants become exhausted or run to seed.
-Once this happens move on to the next batch that you planted and so on.

 Easy Vegetables to Grow Number 5: Leeks

-Leeks are one of the best winter vegetables and, being hardy, there are no storage problems - you just leave them in the ground over winter, picking them as needed.
-You can also grow pencil leeks to use as baby veg and in salads in the summer.
+Leeks are one of the best easy winter vegetables to grow, and, being hardy, there are no storage problems - you just leave them in the ground over winter, picking them as needed.

 Site preparation